moh-sin19/moh-sin19/README.md

 # Hi there 👋 I'm Mohsin Murtaza Siddiqui
 Software engineering student at the University of Sydney building full stack web apps and machine learning tools.
-I focus on reliable production code, geospatial systems and ML for remote sensing.

 ---